Country Living

 • Beavers building a dam in a slough or stream that may cause flooding.

-• Groundhogs, badgers, moles, and gophers are underground dwellers and can construct extensive tunnels and burrows.
+• Groundhogs, badgers, moles, and gophers can construct extensive tunnels and burrows.

 • During hunting season, gunfire may be frequently heard.